All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 (left-above) Sarcophagus in the courtyard; (left-below) inscriptions from gravestones in the courtyard; (right) Musei Vaticani: Silenus bearing infant Dionysus from Palazzo Ruspoli

 The statue is maybe a copy of an original made by Lysippos in the IVth century BC.
-Silenus was the foster-father of Dionysus who was entrusted to his care by Hermes after his birth from the thigh of Zeus.
-A similar statue was in the Borghese Collection and is now at the Louvre.
+Silenus, a satyr, was the foster-father of Dionysus who was entrusted to his care by Hermes after his birth from the thigh of Zeus; it calls to mind similar statues of Hercules and his infant son.

 January 2013: a new colour for Palazzo Ruspoli.
 You may wish to see a page on Rome Ten Years Ago

 Piazza di S. Lorenzo in Lucina separates Palazzo Ruspoli from Palazzo Ottoboni which was initially built by the titular cardinals of that church.
 They gradually enlarged their residence and they eventually bought some houses on the other side of Via del Corso; they then built a covered passage above an ancient Roman arch to link their properties; the arch became known as Arco di Portogallo, after Jorge da Costa, from Portugal, who was the titular cardinal of S. Lorenzo in Lucina between 1488 and 1508.
 In 1624 the complex of buildings was sold to Prince Michele Peretti, a relative of Pope Sixtus V, who commissioned the redesign of those behind the apse of S. Lorenzo in Lucina.